Overview of the Prevention Agenda Dashboard

 The RSE is calculated by dividing the standard error of the estimate by the estimate itself, then multiplying that result by 100.
 The RSE is expressed as a percent of the estimate.

-For the Prevention Agenda dashboard, an asterisk (*) or plus (+) symbol is used to indicate that a percentage, rate, or ratio is unreliable/unstable.
+For the Prevention Agenda dashboard, an asterisk (*) is used to indicate that a percentage, rate, or ratio is unreliable/unstable.
 This usually occurs when there are less than 10 events in the numerator (RSE is greater than 30%).

 Return to top of page